dfreddy/Recommender-System/yelp_dataset/README.md

 ### Collaborative Filtering Sampling

 The businesses (read: items) dataset is first trimmed.
-Only the businesses from the city of Las Vegas remain, around 31k.
+Only the 3518 businesses from the city of Mississauga remain.

 Secondly, the reviews (read: ratings) dataset is trimmed, by removing reviews that aren't of the selected businesses.
-The reviews are now only 2M, instead of the initial 8M.
+The reviews are now only 67929, instead of the initial 8M.

-Lastly, the users dataset is trimmed down, by removing the users who didn't write the selected reviews.
+Lastly, the users dataset is trimmed down to 25916, by removing the users who didn't write the selected reviews.

+The final datasets are:

+- ratings ~ 68k
+- items ~ 3.5k
+- users ~ 26k

 ### Dimentionality Reduction